cpbotha/cpbotha.github.io/content/posts/2016-07-18-installing-free-lets-encrypt-ssl-certificates-on-webfaction-in-3-easy-steps.md

 acme.sh --issue -d cpbotha.net -d www.cpbotha.net -w ~/webapps/wp
 ```

 The argument following <code>-w</code> is the directory exposed by the website <code>http://cpbotha.net/</code>.
-Note that this is still <code>http</code>; Let&#8217;s Encrypt queries a special file left there by acme.sh to confirm that you actually manage the specified domain.
+Note that this is still <code>http</code>; Let’s Encrypt queries a special file left there by acme.sh to confirm that you actually manage the specified domain.

 After a few seconds of progress output, I was left with a shiny certificate (as well as the CSR, key, and so forth) in <code>~/.acme.sh/cpbotha.net/</code>